jradd/django-newproj-template/readme.md

 * freetype
 * Xapian

-Additionally, the Vagrantfile sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.
+Additionally, the Vagrantfile calls on a [Cookbook](https://github.com/jbergantine/chef-cookbook-djangonewproj) intended to be used with this project which sets up a new Django project called _myproject_ in a virtual environment named _djangoproj_ and connects that to a PostgreSQL database called _django_db_.

 ## Legend